xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 ## Keywords Browser View

-The **Keywords Browser** view displays all available keywords supported by Katalon Studio, including built-in keywords, custom keywords, and utils.
+The **Keywords Browser** view displays all available keywords supported by Katalon Studio, including built-in, custom, and utilities keywords.
 When you create a Test Case script, you can drag and drop the keywords in the **Keywords Browser** to the Test Case editor.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/keywords-browser.png" width="70%" alt="keywords browser">